When to use this Flow type

 When creating a Connection, set the

 Stage name.
-The named stage must be configured to read data from the bucket or blob configured for the cloud storage Connection created in step 1.
+For loading files in cloud storage, the named external stage must be configured to read data from the bucket or blob configured for the cloud storage Connection created in step 1.

 This Format will be used to generate the valid

 COPY INTO command.

 The following formats are supported:

 - CSV - CSV is the most commonly used format for loading data into Snowflake.
 With CSV